M46N3/HTTP-2-lib/README.md

 ## Implemented functionality
 HTTP-2-lib supports https, this is done by using [TLS]( https://tools.ietf.org/html/rfc5246) with [ALPN]( https://tools.ietf.org/html/rfc7301) extension.
 ALPN extension is used to negotiate the use of HTTP/2 with the client.
 Not all web browsers supports HTTP/2 over TLS, you can check which web browser that are supported [here]( https://caniuse.com/#search=http2).

+Asynchronous reading and writing of frames are implemented with libevent.
+This feature makes it possible to read and write frames back and forth between server and client simultaneously.

 ## Future work
 HTTP-2-lib is far from finished.
 The library is expected to include more features in the future such as flow control, server push, and its own implementation of the HPACK-algorithm.
 We also want to support bigger payloads with multiple frames.